-UFE is a relatively low-risk procedure compared to a hysterectomy or myomectomy.
+UFE, on the other hand, is a relatively low-risk procedure compared to fibroid surgeries like hysterectomy or myomectomy.
 Some of the benefits of a UFE procedure include that there are no incisions, it’s less invasive than surgery, and it requires a shorter recovery time.
 The biggest risks include infection or damage to the blood vessel.

 Contact USA Fibroid Centers

-If you’re ready to take control of your life, USA Fibroid Centers can help.
-With UFE, you can get your life back and enjoy every day without the symptoms of fibroids.
-Contact us today to learn more.
+If you’re ready to start feeling better today, USA Fibroid Centers can help.
+With UFE, you can quickly get your life back and enjoy every day without the symptoms of fibroids.
+Contact us today or read our guide on UFE to learn more.

 For your safety and convenience during the COVID-19 pandemic, our top-rated experts are now offering telemedicine appointments.
 To schedule a virtual doctor visit, simply fill out our short online form and a representative will soon reach out to you.
 We also want to assure you that we are taking precautionary measures to ensure the health and safety of all employees and patients.